K1 Visa Requirements

-K-1 Visa requirements and K-3 Visa requirements are essentially, Immigration officials want to ensure that the immigrant spouse or fiancé will not become a public charge (welfare recipient) once he or she enters the United States
+Immigration officials want to ensure that a K-1 fiancé will not become a public charge (welfare recipient) once he or she enters the United States

-Part of the K-1 Visa requirements and the K-3 Visa requirements is to ensure that the petitioner is able to meet the income eligibility requirement in the Affidavit of Support he or she must show that his/her income is 125% of the poverty line.
-The chart below shows the current poverty guidelines for 2012 along with the calculation necessary to determine if a petitioner's income meets the 125% requirement.
-(Note: Active Duty military personnel need only show an income that meets the poverty guidelines level).
+Part of the K-1 Visa requirements is to ensure that the petitioner is able to meet the income eligibility requirement in the Affidavit of Support he or she must show that his/her income is 100% of the poverty line.
+The chart below shows the current poverty guidelines along with the calculation necessary to determine if a petitioner's income meets the 100% requirement.

 Petitioner for a K-1 Visa who does not meet the K-1 Visa Income Requirement

 K-1 visa affidavit of support requirements do not have a hard and fast formula for qualifying a person as a sponsor.
 The most weight will be placed on income from current employment and the income shown on the three most recent tax returns.
 In most cases, a sponsor who is employed and can demonstrate the ability to earn income at or above 100% of the poverty line for the number of persons who will be supported will be found eligible.

 Immigration will look at the "whole picture" with regard to financial status if a petitioner does not have sufficient income to meet the K-1 visa requirements.
 USCIS will look at assets such as stocks, bonds, bank account balances, real estate, and any businesses owned by the petitioner.
 Assets such as these are only counted at 1/5th of their current market value after subtraction of any debt, mortgages or liens.

 Assets such as these are only counted at 1/5th of their current market value after subtraction of any debt, mortgages or liens.